 Please check back often.
 In the mean time, please be sure that your Association has your contact information by visiting this page Contact FirstService Residential and filling out the contact info form.
 Please also “Like” us on Facebook.
 There’s a link at the top of the page.
 Click here for information on handyman services!

-Pool keys – New home buyers are sent one key/access device by the Coves at the Lakes of Cane Bay POA.
+Pool keys – The first buyers of a property are sent one key/access device by the Coves at the Lakes of Cane Bay POA.
 Resale pool keys and cards must convey at Closing.
 If any card is lost or stolen, a replacement is available for $25.00 payable to The Coves.
 Please follow this link to order a replacement amenity key.
 Please note that only 1 key is permitted to be activated per household.

 Coves at Lakes of Cane Bay CCRs